angela707/IndoorGardenApp/README.md

 # Installation Guide
 To install this application simply download the APK file to your phone.
 After downloading the application on your phone install it by going to your File Manager and clicking on the file name.

-# Usage
-Once you've installed the app to your it's time to launch it.
-If you already have an account, go ahead and log in, but if you're using this app for the first time, you need to register.
-After successfully loging in, you can begin shopping.
-The app keeps you logged in, untill you decide to log out.
-Thank you for using IndoorGarden! :)

 # Contents
 1. LogIn or Register Page